APPROXIMATE DRIVING TIMES

 Q: Who can go on a Lava Ocean Tour?
 Are there restrictions or precautions for passengers to consider?

-A: We accept travelers ages 4 years old and up, no exceptions.
-You may experience our vessel navigating over a variety of ocean conditions.
+A: We accept travelers ages 6 years old and up, no exceptions.
+You will experience our vessel navigating over a variety of calm to rough seas.
+This is an adventurous type tour with potential for rough open ocean conditions that may not be for everyone!
+We will be navigating over surf, swell and chop at different extremes.
 Each passenger must be hands free and able to support his/her self.
-This is an adventurous type tour that may not be for everyone!
-We do not allow any passengers that are pregnant, or have experienced any type of back, or recent injuries of any kind.
-Ready for the adventure yet?
-Before departure, note boarding is on dry dock and there are approximately 6-8 solid ladder-type steps all guests ascend to board.
-Please notify our reservation specialist of any particular inability or questions in handling this tour, and if you are 300+lbs.
+Guests should also have enough supporting muscle strength and tone...agile enough to "ride" with the vessel over a variety of ocean conditions while seated.
+We do not allow passengers that are pregnant, or have experienced any type of recent or chronic neck, back or hip injuries, osteoporosis, heart conditons or other serious health concerns.
+Our boarding process is off our dock in Hilo, where simple step on-off boarding in a protected harbor is convenient.
+Please notify our reservation specialist of any particular inability or questions in handling this tour.
+We currently operate with a max individual passenger weight of 250 lbs, minimum age 6 and upper age limit 75.
 We are compassionate about any disabilities, weight or special accomodations and trust you will inform us correctly when creating your reservation.
 We reserve the right to determine any particular passengers in-ability to handle this tour at check-in, with your safety as the deciding factor.

 Q: How long will my Lava Ocean Tour take?

-A: All Kalapana Lava Boat tours are approximately 2.5 hours long.
-Be sure to allow for travel time to your assigned meet location, and meeting time instructions.
-Please review the directions on our Location/Map Page to ensure proper boat departure.
-You may review our Lava Tour Page for our three different Lava Ocean Boat Tours.
-You can also click on these links, "Sunrise Tour"or "Morning Tour" or "Sunset Tour".
+A: All Lava Boat tours are averaging 3 1/4 hours long.
+Be sure to allow for travel time to our SUISAN FISH MARKET assigned meet location, and meeting time instructions.
+Please review the directions on our Location/Map Page and allow yourself extra travel time.
+It is very important that you arrive ON TIME, as there are no refunds for late arrivals.
+You may review our Lava Tour Page for our different Lava Ocean Boat Tour departures.
+You can also click on these links, "Sunrise Tour"or "Morning/Day/Twilight Tour" or "Sunset Tour".

 Q: What should I wear?
 What do I need to bring with me on my Kalapana Lava Boat Tour?

-A: A light rain/wind breaker jacket and/or "poncho" is recommended, as weather conditions will vary and, of course can change at any moment.
+A: The top of our vessel is covered, however "RAINGEAR" or a "PONCHO" is recommended.
+At minimum, wear/bring along something that will deflect water, as weather conditions will vary and there may be rain or ocean spray entering the sides of the vessel.
 If you will be viewing Lava aboard the Sunrise Tour or evening Sunset Tour, it can be cool.
-We also recommend that you bring a small water-resistant bag of some kind to protect any electronic belongings that can be stowed during your tour.
-Really, what you are comfortable with is appropriate attire.
-There are restrooms and beach showers available at our Isaac Hale Beach Park check-in point should you have to regroup before or after your Lava Ocean Tour.
-Bringing along an extra set of clothes and towel for each in your car is recommended just incase!
+Also you should bring a water-resistant bag of some kind to protect any electronic belongings that can be stowed and protected while enroute TO and FROM the lava flow.
+There are restrooms and beach showers available at the Reeds Bay Beach Park just around the corner on Banyan Drive should you have to change before or after your Lava Ocean Tour.
+Be sure to bring an extra set of clothes and towel for EACH PASSENGER. (kept in your car)

 Q: Will I get seasick?
 Is there anything you recommend for sea sickness?